putian74/DAG-align/README.md

-# **DAPG-TPHMM: Accurate Multiple Sequence Alignment of Ultramassive Genome Sets**
+# **DAG-align: Accurate Multiple Sequence Alignment of Ultramassive Genome Sets**

-**DAPG-TPHMM** is a high-performance, high-accuracy multiple sequence alignment (MSA) tool designed to handle ultramassive genomic datasets containing millions of sequences.
-It leverages a novel pangenome graph structure (FTO-DAPG) and a Tiled Profile Hidden Markov Model (TPHMM) to achieve state-of-the-art accuracy with unprecedented speed and scalability.
+**DAG-align** is a high-performance, high-accuracy multiple sequence alignment (MSA) tool designed to handle ultramassive genomic datasets containing millions of sequences.
+It leverages a novel pangenome graph structure (FTO-DAG) and a Tiled Profile Hidden Markov Model (TPHMM) to achieve state-of-the-art accuracy with unprecedented speed and scalability.

 This software is the official implementation for the research paper: *"Accurate Multiple Sequence Alignment of Ultramassive Genome Sets"*.